Matt Rhule claps back at people pointing out how hard Nebraska schedule is

 Matt Rhule claps back at people pointing out how hard Nebraska schedule is: 'We literally use the schedule to recruit'

-Nebraska head coach Matt Rhule is tired of hearing about how hard their schedule is for this upcoming season.
+Nebraska head coach Matt Rhule has heard everyone by now.
+He is tired of hearing about how hard his team’s schedule is for this upcoming season.

 The Cornhuskers, coming off a 7-6 campaign, are certainly up against the grain in the Big Ten Conference this season.
 They will face three programs that made an appearance in the College Football Playoff last season (Indiana, Oregon, and Ohio State), along with conference cornerstones Iowa, Washington, and Illinois.